sborodach/all-trails/README.md

 :-------------------------:|:-------------------------:
 ![ratings distribution](https://github.com/sborodach/all-trails/blob/main/img/ratings_rates.png)  | ![percent comments](https://github.com/sborodach/all-trails/blob/main/img/percentage_comments.png)

 There are two things to notice here.
 First, 1 and 2 star reviewers are scarce, as is often the case with reviewers on passion sites (in conrast to, say, retail—like Amazon).
-Since More importantly for the question at hand: the 5-star comment percentage is lower than both 3 and 4 stars.
+More importantly for the question at hand: the 5-star comment percentage is lower than both 3 and 4 stars.
 From this we can already assume it is somewhat likely that comments are left less frequently by 5-star reviewers.

 ### Comparing 3, 4, and 5 stars
 The null hypothesis for each test is nearly the same: comments are left at an equal rate between two of the three star groups, and the alternative hypothesis suggests there is some difference.
 Accounting for the Bonferroni Correction, I set the significance level at .017 and calculated the p-values for each comparison using a Welch's T-Test.
 Here are the results: